Blue KC Primary Care First Program

 In 2010, Blue Cross and Blue Shield of Kansas City (Blue KC) launched its Medical Home program as a new, innovative solution to managing healthcare spend and providing high-quality healthcare to its members.
-Focusing on the primary care physician (PCP) as the hub of a comprehensive, coordinated delivery system, the program strives to improve costs by coordinating care, and improving quality and patient experience by involving the patient as an active participant in the management of their health.
+Focusing on the primary care providers (PCP) as the hub of a comprehensive, coordinated delivery system, the program strives to improve costs by coordinating care and improve quality and patient experience by involving the patient as an active participant in the management of their health.

-Blue KC members who live outside the Kansas City area will be able to identify high-quality, patient-centered practices that can help them address their specific health-care needs.
-This BDTC designation is easily found on the Blue KC Doctor & Hospital Provider Finder on BlueKC.com.
-Many materials, such as member ID cards, will reference "BDTC" as opposed to "medical home" or"PCMH".
+Blue KC members who live outside the Kansas City area will be able to identify high-quality, patient-centered practices that can help them address their specific healthcare needs.
+This TC designation is easily found on the Blue KC Doctor & Hospital Provider Finder at BlueKC.com.

-The ultimate goal of all BDTC programs remains the same:
+The goal of all TC programs remains the same:

-to shift how healthcare is being delivered and received, encouraging patients and providers to develop long term relationships, give doctors the opportunity to be involved in all aspects of their patients' healthcare, and coordinate care in a way that leads to healthier patients at reduced costs.
+to shift how healthcare is being delivered and received, encourage patients and providers to develop long term relationships, give doctors the opportunity to be involved in all aspects of their patients' healthcare and coordinate care in a way that leads to healthier patients at reduced costs.

 Leading the Way

-Our local Blue KC Medical Home program is currently comprised of 854 physicians practicing at 181 different locations throughout the greater Kansas City metropolitan and surrounding area.
-These dedicated providers care for over 371,537 members.
+Our local Blue KC PCF program is currently comprised of 1,076 physicians practicing at 202 different locations throughout the greater Kansas City metropolitan and surrounding area.
+These dedicated providers care for more than 371,824 members.

-Blue KC Medical Homes are provided with comprehensive analytical tools to help them understand financial and utilization trends associated with their specific patient populations, and identify opportunities to improve the quality, safety and affordability of their patients’ care.
+PCF participants are provided comprehensive analytical tools to help them understand financial and utilization trends associated with their specific patient populations and identify opportunities to improve the quality, safety and affordability of their patients’ care.
 The clinical and actuarial risk of the specific patient populations are assessed using the Milliman Advanced Risk Adjustor tool (MARA) based on the assigned ICD codes as well as specific utilization metrics and socioeconomic factors.
 These risk scores provide utilization and cost targets based on the extensive MARA database.
 Additionally, analytics identifying diagnostic and therapeutic opportunities to reduce wasted care are provided.
 Together, these tools enable the Blue KC Medical Homes to achieve lower costs, higher coordination of care and an improved patient experience.

 Becoming a Blue KC Medical Home Primary Care Physician

-An independent liscensee of the Blue Cross and Blue Shield Association
+An independent licensee of the Blue Cross and Blue Shield Association

 © Blue Cross and Blue Shield of Kansas City.
 All rights reserved.